akshiv/phys408FourierOptics/LabNoteBook.md

 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day2_20180313/Phase%20Contrast/With%20Phase%20Grating/Inverse%20Lens/snap-unknown-20180313-125815-1.jpeg)
 Phase grating with Fourier Transform, but not Phase Plate.
 Here the image looks homogeneous and the difference in phases are not noticeable.
 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day2_20180313/Phase%20Contrast/With%20Phase%20Grating/Inverse%20Lens/snap-unknown-20180313-125739-1.jpeg)
 By moving the Phase Plate into the Fourier transform field we see that the differences in phase become clearer as they are distinguished.
+Here we expect to see a grid, but something is wrong with our phase grating.
+We talk more about this below.

 Without the Fourier transform lens but with the Phase Plate we should be able to see the vertical lines of the difference in phase on the image plane caused by the phase grating.
 The following image shows these results.
 ![](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/raw_data_from_day2_20180313/Phase%20Contrast/With%20Phase%20Grating/No%20Inverse%20Lens/snap-unknown-20180313-125504-1.jpeg)